 Dust-Free Unscented Non-Clumping Paper Pellet Litter for Cats by Okocat

-Okocat is a Healthy Pet brand that produces plant-based cat litter which is healthier and safer for the kitties, for the owners and the planet.
+Okocat is a Healthy Pet brand that produces plant-based cat litter, which is healthier and safer for the kitties, the owners, and the planet.

 The paper pellets are free of dust which makes them perfect for felines and owners with respiratory issues.